qureshiaquib/qureshiaquib.github.io/_posts/2024-5-27-azure-explicit-outbound-internet.md

 Though you cannot use a load balancer for every workload, if you have a web server in a DMZ already associated with a Standard LB, you can use an outbound rule approach.

 I hope the above approaches help you make informed decisions about your network architecture on Azure and make the necessary adjustments before the September 2025 deadline to avoid any disruptions.
+Share the blogpost if you like it.

 Happy learning!